 Is My Life Path Number the Only Thing That Defines My Purpose?

-No. Your life path is a guiding layer within a larger mix that includes your values, passions, experiences, and choices.
+No. Your life path is one guiding layer within a larger mix that includes your values, passions, experiences, and choices.
 Use it as a map, not a destiny.

 What if My Life Path Description Doesn’t Resonate?